First Home Owners Guide to Mortgages

-To help you decide if you're ready as a first time home buyer, we'll take you through the steps a mortgage lender uses to decide if you qualify for a first time home buyer loan.
-When you take out a loan, you sign documents that say you promise to pay back the loan.
+When you want to buy a home, you are faced with many decisions.
+As a first-time home buyer, the first is whether you are ready to buy.
+Finding the right first home is not always easy, and getting a first-time home buyer mortgage loan can be time-consuming and complicated.
+To help you decide if you're ready as a first-time home buyer, we'll take you through the steps a mortgage lender uses to decide if you qualify for a first-time home buyer loan.
+When you take out a loan, you sign documents saying you promise to repay the loan.

-To decide if you will be able to repay a first time home buyer loan, your loan officer will look at many different pieces of information about you.
+To decide if you will be able to repay a first-time home buyer loan, your loan officer will look at many different pieces of information about you.
 This process is called underwriting.
 This information shows how well you have repaid your debts in the past, whether you are likely to repay your debts in the future, and your ability to repay the mortgage and your current debts.

-Go through the first time home buyer questions below and test yourself.
+Go through the first-time home buyer questions below and test yourself.
 If you aren't ready to buy a new home now, you'll find we've included information that may help you qualify in the future.
-When you get to the end, you will have a better idea of whether this is the right time for you to buy a home , or whether you need to work on improving your credit history, paying off existing debts, or saving more money.
+When you get to the end, you will have a better idea of whether this is the right time for you to buy a home or whether you need to work on improving your credit history, paying off existing debts, or saving more money.

-When you apply for a first time home buyer loan, you will be asked to list all your debts, the amount of your monthly payment, and the number of months or years left to pay on the debts.
+When you apply for a first-time home buyer loan, you will be asked to list all your debts, the monthly payment amount, and the months or years left to pay the debts.

 If you have declared bankruptcy within the past ten years, that also will be revealed on your credit report, and it will be helpful for you to explain the circumstances surrounding it.
-Lenders usually prefer that you wait two years after discharge of the bankruptcy before assuming a new large debt like a home mortgage loan.
+Lenders usually prefer you wait two years after the discharge of the bankruptcy before assuming a new large debt like a home mortgage loan.
 This gives you time to re-establish credit and show that you are again able to manage your financial affairs.